bittrance/kubernetes-experiments/README.md

 - [General tools container](./tools-container): builds container image `bittrance/tools` useful for in-cluster debugging
 - [Consul setup](./consul-k8s): sets up a Consul cluster on Kubernetes for testing and development
 - [REST API testing container](./hello-rest): trivial REST API that can artificially delay requests
+- [Resilient Valkey setup](./valkey-resiliency): Demonstrate the resiliency of a Sentinel-based Valkey setup, using a k6 load test

 ## Development setup